 In about 1937 the Up Back Platform line was extended at the Devonport end to enable a train of up to 49 wagons to be stabled there.
 This enlarged the Signal Box frame to 59 levers, although some were still not used.
-This was followed in May 1941 by the addition of a new connection to the Royal Dockyard for Southern Railway traffic that eventually resulted in 53 levers being in use with 6 spares.
-The connection was removed in 1956.

 No further goods traffic was taken at Keyham from Monday July 19th 1965 but the goods shed line was not taken out of use until Friday April 22nd 1966.

 With the introduction of Multiple Aspect Signalling in the Plymouth area in November 1960, Keyham Station Signal Box became the westerly fringe box for the Plymouth Panel Box and the Up Advanced Starting Signal beyond the Royal Navy Avenue road bridge was changed to colour light and made an Intermediate Block Post working independently of the Keyham Station Signal Box.